GaloisInc/daedalus/pldi/README.md

                            basics of text extractoin
       - c++: the build system and C++ code putting everything together

-The executable for our PDF parser is avaiable `pdf-test` in the PLDI directory.
+The executable for our PDF parser is available `pdf-test` in the PLDI directory.
 By default it performs some simple PDF validation, you can try out like this:

     > ./pdf-test inputs/confuta.midi        # UNSAFE, REJECT